valechelaru/xterm-zsh-settings/README.md

 $ git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ~/powerlevel10k #(clone it into ~/ or change the settings in the config files)

+To rerun the configuration of powerlevel10k use this command:

+$ p10k configure

 How to configure xterm:

 $ xrdb -merge ~/.Xdefaults